 The fact this post is live means I’ve been to Berlin, explored the city and now I’m home.
 Sad times!
 Last week I travelled to Berlin with two of my closest friends to explore what Germany had to offer.
 Part of the reason we chose Berlin was simply because I’ve always wanted to go, and partly because the flights and accommodation were so cheap (see my post here on how I managed to travel for £225).

 Our long weekend started on Thursday and ended on Sunday.
-We tried to pack in as much as possible, while saving space for a long lie after a recommended pub crawl and a night watching the Germany vs Italy in the Euro 2016 competition.
+We tried to pack in as much as possible, while saving a night watching the Germany vs Italy in the Euro 2016 competition.
 We arrived late afternoon on Thursday, and after getting settled into our jamming new apartment in Kreuzberg, we went out to explore what our little street had to offer and to get stocked up on breakfast supplies, water and snacks for our stay.

 East Side Gallery